Japanese jack mackerel: Distribution and habitat

-The Japanese jack mackerel generally lives in and around the East China Sea and Sea of Japan, in tropical regions between the coordinates of 46°N – 13°N and 105°E – 148°E. Although this is the main population grounds of, they are also found in southern japan, the Korean peninsula and in the Pacific Ocean off the coast of southeast Asia, primarily in Taiwan.
-These locations vary depending on the temperature of the water primarily, and thus are varied with the seasons, with a higher density of Japanese Jack Mackerel in the southern and central china seas in the colder months.
+The Japanese jack mackerel generally lives in and around the East China Sea and Sea of Japan, in tropical regions between the coordinates of 46°N – 13°N and 105°E – 148°E. Although these are the main population grounds of the Japanese Jack Mackerel, they are also found in southern Japan, the Korean peninsula and in the Pacific Ocean off the coast of southeast Asia, primarily in Taiwan.
+These locations vary depending on the temperature of the water primarily, and thus vary with the seasons, with a higher density of Japanese Jack Mackerel in the southern and central china seas in the colder months.
 The ideal condition for the species ranges between 15 – 26 °C, with an ideal temperature of around 21 °C. With the temperature varying between the northern and southern areas of the East China Sea by around 3 – 5 °C, migration between these regions is a highly beneficial strategy for the species, especially during maturation [6].
 There are many spawning grounds for the Japanese Jack Mackerel, all of which make use of the Kuroshio and Warm Tsushima Currents to migrate into the Japan or East China seas.
-The primary spawning grounds are along the war coastal waters of Japan with a large portion being around the region of Kyushu and southern Japan.
+The primary spawning grounds are along the warm coastal waters of Japan, with a large portion being around the region of Kyushu and southern Japan.
 The only other intensive spawning ground is the coastal waters of Taiwan, which also uses the Kuroshio current to move into the Eastern China and Japan seas.
 The transport of the juveniles from this spawning ground can take up to 40 days, whereas those spawned in and around the Japan coastal waters can take up to 2 months to reach the Eastern China Sea.
-The southern and central areas of the Eastern Chinas Sea are the main areas in which juvenile Japanese Jack Mackerel are found due to the warmer waters.
+The southern and central areas of the Eastern China Sea are the main areas in which juvenile Japanese Jack Mackerel are found due to the warmer waters.
 This higher temperature allows for a higher survival rate for the growing fish, with 80 – 95.8% of all Japanese Jack Mackerel found in the southern Eastern China Sea being juveniles.
 Due to the juveniles requiring a temperature above 19 °C to be able to develop and survive, vertical distribution is also very important and varies across the ages of the species.
 Juveniles under the age of 1 year old are not found anywhere below 50 m deep and thrive in the 20 – 50 m depth range due to the higher temperatures.
 Once mature, Japanese Jack Mackerels can be found at depths reaching up to 275 m.